 - 2. Apprentices shall be selected from within each registered training agent's current pool of employees provided the following conditions exist: - 2a.
-The training agent has an OSATC-approved affirmative action plan; or - 2b.
-The training agent has provided OSATC with the required documentation of a plan approved by EEOC or OFCCP; or - 2c.
-The training agent is exempt from OSATC approval of its Affirmative Action Plan in conformance with the Council's policy for industrial employer with fewer than five (5) apprentices pursuant to OAR 839-011-0200 and; - 3.
-The applicant has been actively employed with the training agent for at least 500 hours on payroll and: - 3a.
-The training agent has collective bargaining agreement language governing apprentice selection; or; - 3b.
-The training agent has an OSATC-approved promotion policy that addresses selection and training of apprentices; or - 3c.
-The training agent is exempt from OSATC approval of its selection procedure in conformance with the Council's policy for industrial employers with fewer than five (5) apprentices pursuant to OAR 839-011-0200. - 4.
-Training agents will be responsible for maintaining records and documentation related to the recruitment and selection of apprentice from within their existing pool of employees for a five-year period of time.
-Documentation to include: - 4a.
-A summary of qualifications and the original application for every applicant. - 4b.
-A brief summary of each interview and the conclusions on each of the specific factors, including the basis for evaluation and for selection and rejection of each applicant; - 4c.
-Job opportunity postings; and - 4d.
+The training agent has an OSATC approved affirmative action plan or - 2b.
+The training agent has provided OSATC with the required documentation of a plan approved by EEOC or OFCCP; - 3.
+The applicant has been actively employed with the training agent for at least 30 days and a minimum of 167 hours on payroll; and - 4.
+The training agent has governing collective bargaining agreement language or - 4a.
+An existing promotion policy (OSATC approved) that addresses the recruitment, selection and training of apprentices. - 5.
+Training agents will be responsible for maintaining records and documentation related to the recruitment and selection of apprentices from within their existing pool of employees for a five-year period of time.
+Such documentation is to include: - 5a.
+A summary of qualifications and the original application for every applicant. - 5b.
+A summary of each interview and the conclusions on each of the specific factors, including the basis for evaluation and for selection and rejection of each applicant; - 5c.
+Job opportunity postings; and - 5d.
 Documentation of affirmative action plan activities and results